 default_nv_model

 Create a default central spin model based on a nitrogen-vacancy center.
 The electron spin of the nitrogen-vacancy center is added by default as 'e'. \(^{13}\text{C}\) nuclear spins can be added via the carbon_atom_indices argument.
 The positions of the nuclear spins are used to determine the hyperfine tensors, based on the Ivády Group’s hyperfine dataset.
+In this default model, the NV axis is aligned with the global \(z\) direction.

 Parameters: